Affan1415/green-guardian-app/README.md

 }
 ```

 You can use the Firebase Console to manually add a few entries or write a small Node.js script using the Firebase Admin SDK to populate a larger set of dummy data.
+A sample `dummy-sensor-logs.json` file is provided in the project root which contains a small set of example data points.
+You can import this JSON directly into your Firebase Realtime Database at the `sensor_logs` path.

 ### Data Retention in Firebase